 The introduction of industry set standard ISO 24089 “Road vehicles – Software update engineering” is set to change the management of software updates and move towards a uniform approach managing requirements.

 In parallel, compliance with the UN Regulation No 156 is required by the European Union’s General Safety Regulation (GSR) for a vehicle type approval for all UNECE member countries.
-The UN Regulation No 156 makes management and documentation of software updates mandatory for vehicles These requirements are covering type approval relevant systems and components, as well as safety and continuous operation related functions.
+The UN Regulation No 156 makes management and documentation of software updates mandatory for vehicles.
+This will be managed and documented through the certified Software Update Management System (SUMS).
+The UN Regulation No. 156 describes SUMS as the systematic approach defining organizational processes and procedures to comply with the requirements for the delivery of software updates.
+These requirements are covering type approval relevant systems and components, as well as safety and continuous operation related functions.

 What is the difference between ISO 24089 and UN Regulation No 156?